Tips for Moving During the Summer

-To help you plan your summer move we have outlined some tips that will increase your chances of success and reduce your overall moving costs:
+To help you plan your summer move we have outlined some tips that will increase your chances of a successful move and reduce your overall moving costs:

-- Weekends and the ends of the month are the busiest times to move no matter what season it is, if you have flexibility in your relocation plans then try to move on a weekday or during the middle of the month.
+Weekends and the ends of the month are the busiest times to move no matter what season it is, if you have flexibility in your relocation plans then try to move on a weekday or during the middle of the month.
 If possible avoid Memorial Day Weekend (the 2nd busiest moving weekend of the year) and the last weekend in July (the busiest moving weekend of the year).
 Check out our peak moving season heat map for a day by day look at the demand for movers.